Graham Harrell: North Texas

 In December 2015, former Texas Tech running backs coach Seth Littrell was named head football coach at the University of North Texas.
 Harrell became one of Littrell's first hires, as he was named offensive coordinator and quarterbacks coach at UNT.
 Despite being named OC at North Texas, Harrell said he would honor his contract with Leach and WSU and coach the Cougars in the Sun Bowl.

 At UNT, Harrell inherited an offense that had ranked in the bottom 25 of the country in passing, total yards, and points in 2015.
 He improved the unit such that his offenses were ranked in the top 26 nationally in passing, total yards, and points in both 2017 and 2018.

 USC

-On December 7, 2018, UNC-Chapel Hill sports site Inside Carolina claimed that Harrell had accepted the role of offensive coordinator at the University of Carolina–Chapel Hill, but Inside Carolina retracted the claim hours later.
+On December 7, 2018, UNC-Chapel Hill sports site Inside Carolina claimed that Harrell had accepted the role of offensive coordinator at the University of North Carolina, but Inside Carolina retracted the claim hours later.
 On January 29, 2019, Harrell was hired as the offensive coordinator and quarterbacks coach at the University of Southern California (USC) under head coach Clay Helton.